 - Your emotional intelligence is the most important thing you carry from the day you were born, to the day you die.
 Make sure it's always healthy.
 Anxiety and depression can cast a dark shadow to how you build yourself.
 Both are tough to thaw and it takes time.
 Nothing happens over night but when you start to feel like you're overcoming it, future you will think of the setbacks and missed opportunities it cost you but learn to trust #21.

 - Tell people the things you want to tell them.
 It's that simple.
 You don't know how long life gives you the opportunities to say what needs to be said.

 - Set a threshold for what angers you.
 Understand anger is never the way to handle anything.
 It should be focused and directed into making carefully thought out decisions and proceeding with caution.

 - Jealousy is tied to situations we selfishly wish upon ourself often without realizing where others have come from and what they were able to build for themselves.
-Want something you don’t have?
-Figure out what you need to understand and apply #4.
+Want something you don't have?
+Figure out what you need to understand it and apply #4.
 Having jealousy towards anything or anyone is reckless thinking.

 - Doubt isn't disbelief.

 - You have complete control over your life, how you spend your days, and who you spend your time with.
 Make sure they all line up and they all count towards something bold.
 You hold responsibility to everything you do.

 - Know what you know, and know what you don't know.
 Listen to those who do know what you don't know.
 Help those who don't know what you do know, or at the very least, help them try to understand it.